nichol7s/timelines-site/pages/2020-march.md

 ## Thoughts this diagram

 Is what we have done for the pandemic useful?
 Probably not.
 Some academics, medical folks, and industry/biz people should get in a (zoom) room and start over.
-They should be careful to not have people in the room who made it worse for that prior period and who have not yet done their decent mea culpa.
+They should be careful to not have people in the room who made it worse for that prior period and who have not yet done their decent *mea culpa*.

 What we could work out is the west made a mistake on masks at the start.
 Even medical science: [Google search: 'David Powell forget masks february 2020'](https://www.google.com/search?ei=zfEkYOT9KLqM1fAPoZ6qsAg&q=david+powell+forget+masks+february+2020) and [Google search: 'Dr Shunmay Yeung masks don't work bbc march 2020'](https://www.google.com/search?ei=VfIkYP3QFrPRxgObiYDIBA&q=Dr+Shunmay+Yeung+masks+don%27t+work+bbc+march+2020) (David Powell would later flip to pro-masks).